-We have no separate offices and are completely reliant on our Manager.
-We have no employees other than our officers.
-Our officers are also employees of our Manager or its affiliates, which has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we depend on the diligence, skill and network of business contacts of the senior management of our Manager.
-Our Manager's employees evaluate, negotiate, structure, close and monitor our investments; therefore, our success will depend on our Manager's senior managers' continued service.
+We have no separate facilities and are completely reliant on our Manager.
+Initially we will have no employees other than our officers.
+Our officers are also employees of our Manager, who has significant discretion as to the implementation of our investment and operating policies and strategies.
+Accordingly, we will depend on the diligence, skill and network of business contacts of the senior management of our Manager.
+The senior management of our Manager will evaluate, negotiate, structure, close and monitor our investments; therefore, our success will depend on their continued service.
 The departure of any of the senior managers of our Manager could have a material adverse effect on our performance.
-In addition, we can offer no assurance that our Manager will remain our investment manager or that we will continue to have access to our Manager's senior managers.
+In addition, we can offer no assurance that our Manager will remain our investment manager or that we will continue to have access to our Manager's principals and professionals.
 Our management agreement with our Manager only extends until December 31, 2010.
 If the management agreement is terminated and no suitable replacement is found to manage us, we may not be able to execute our business plan.
 Moreover, our Manager is not obligated to dedicate certain of its employees exclusively to us nor is it obligated to dedicate any specific portion of its time to our business, and none of our Manager's employees are contractually dedicated to us under our management agreement with our Manager.
-The only employees of our Manager who are primarily dedicated to our operations are Christian J. Woschenko, our Head of Investments, and William B. Dyer, our Head of Underwriting.
+The only employees of our Manager who will be primarily dedicated to our operations are Christian J. Woschenko, our Head of Investments, and William B. Dyer, our Head of Underwriting.

-There are conflicts of interest in our relationship with our Manager and Annaly, which could result in decisions that are not in your best interests.
+There are conflicts of interest in our relationship with our Manager and Annaly, which could result in decisions that are not in the best interests of our stockholders.